All the ways you tank your ‘taters

 2. You wrap the potato in foil.

-No, once you’ve washed and dried the potatoes, leave them be.
+No, once the potatoes have been washed and dried, let them be.
 No wrapping.

 3. You don’t use a wire rack under the potatoes.

 Potatoes need to cook all the way through, and the best way for that to happen is to make sure the hot air can get to the potato from all sides.
-If a potato bakes with one side touching a sheet pan, you’ll get a hard spot and possibly uneven cooking.
+You will get a difficult place and potentially uneven cooking if a potato bakes with one side touching a sheet pan.

-Place a thin wire rack inside a rimmed baking sheet.
+Inside a rimmed baking sheet, place a thin wire rack.
 Line up your spuds, side by side, and place the pan into the oven.
-Make sure there’s a little room between each potato before closing the oven door.
+Before closing the door of the oven, make sure that there is a little room between each potato.

 4. The oven is too hot.